 - Getting there: the hike leaves from the Wild Basin parking lot in the southeast corner of Rocky; arrive early, parking often fills by 7am

 - Fees and passes: admission to Rocky is $25/car for a 1-day pass or $35/car for a 7-day pass; Interagency Annual Passes are accepted.
-From May-Oct 2021, if you arrive after 9am you will also need a timed entry permit to access this trailhead
+From May-Oct, if you arrive after 9:00am and do not have a backpacking permit, you will also need a timed entry permit to access this trailhead

 - Hiking: round trip distance to Lion Lake #1 is 14 miles (22.5 km) + 2850 vertical feet (870 m) if you stay on the main trail or 12.8 miles (20.6 km) if you take the campsite cutoff; add 2 miles (3.2 km) + 450 feet (135 m) round trip for Lion #2 and Snowbank Lakes